Title: Dancer, Choreographer, Laban Movement Analyst

 Location: New York, New York, United States

-Cecilia Fontanesi, PhD Candidate, Dancer, Choreographer, and Laban Movement Analyst at the Overtime Dance Foundation, has been recognized by Marquis Who’s Who Top Artists for dedication, achievements and leadership in dancing.
+Cecilia Fontanesi, PhD, Dancer, Choreographer, and Laban Movement Analyst at the Overtime Dance Foundation, has been recognized by Marquis Who’s Who Top Artists for dedication, achievements and leadership in dancing.

 In 2015, Fontanesi co-founded the collective of dancers Parcon NYC together with Dean James Beckwith, Funda Gul, Richard Inkyu Kim, Javaka Steptoe, and Andrew Suseno.
 Parcon is an inclusive, cooperative, site-specific movement practice that challenges conformity to pedestrian movement through movement and tactile investigation primarily inspired by Parkour and Contact Improvisation.
 In parallel to her primary roles, since 2016, Fontanesi works as a Dance/Movement Therapist with people with Parkinson’s, Alzheimer’s, and other dementias at The Feinstein Institute for Medical Research, NYU Langone’s Alzheimer’s Disease and Related Dementias Family Support Program, and Caregivercare, GP Dementia Services New York.
 Fontanesi is currently completing a Ph.D. in Biology Neuroscience on Dance for Parkinson’s at the Graduate Center (CUNY, New York), in collaboration with The Mark Morris Dance Center.